bionlplab/radtext/docs/getting_started.md

-RadText also offers a tool to convert from [OMOP CDM NOTE table](https://www.ohdsi.org/web/wiki/doku.php?id=documentation:cdm:note) (in the csv format) to the BioC collection.
-By default, column 'note_id' stores the report ids, and column 'note_text' stores the reports
+RadText also offers a tool to convert from [OMOP CDM NOTE table](https://www.ohdsi.org/web/wiki/doku.php?id=documentation:cdm:note) (in the CSV format) to the BioC collection.
+By default, column 'note_id' stores the report ids, and column 'note_text' stores the reports.

 ```shell
 # Convert from csv to BioC